lcsirmaz/entropy-rules/visual/DESCRIPTION.md

 > &delta; = ( h<sub>3</sub> + h<sub>4</sub> + h<sub>6</sub> + h<sub>7</sub>)/4<br>

 The symmetric central core or the almost entropy region defined by points in (1) is a 4-dimensional closed convex cone.
-Its cross-section when normalizing by the total entropy is a 3-dimensional convex body denoted by **S**.
+The 3-dimensional convex body **S** is its cross-section when normalizing by the total entropy.

 The total entropy **H**(abcd) of the four random variables can be expressed using the natural coordinates h<sub>1</sub>, ..., h<sub>15</sub> as